Owner-Operator vs. Company Driver: What’s the Difference and What’s the Better Option?

 How Does an Owner-Operator Get Paid?

 Owner-operator truck drivers are usually paid by mileage or a percentage of the load’s value.
-Regarding percent of load terms, owner-operators may be paid anywhere from 25% to 85% of the gross load revenue.
-Pay tends to be more volatile then mileage-based pay — though it can also be more lucrative.
-Owner-operator vs. company driver pay tends to lean higher toward owner-operators, but there is more risk if you aren’t able to get loads consistently.
+Regarding percent of load terms, owner-operators are typically paid anywhere from 25% to 85% of the gross load revenue.
+Pay tends to be more volatile than mileage-based pay — though it can also be more lucrative.
+Owner-operator vs. company driver pay leans higher toward owner-operators, but there is more risk if you aren’t able to get loads consistently.

 Owner-operators often use freight factoring to cover operating costs.
 Freight factoring is commonly used because it alleviates the frustrating process of chasing down unpaid invoices.
 Instead, unpaid invoices are sold to a freight factoring company for a cash advance.
 Owner-operators are paid the bulk of the invoice value upfront, and receive the rest after the invoice is paid, minus a small factoring fee.